microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/group-list-transitivemembers.md

 ---
 title: "List group transitive members"
 description: "Get a list of the group's members.
-A group can have users, contacts, devices, service principals and other groups as members.
+A group can have users, contacts, devices and other groups as members.
 This operation is transitive and will also return a flat list of all nested members."
 ---

 # List group transitive members